numpy/numpy.org/content/en/case-studies/gw-discov.md

 The [Laser Interferometer Gravitational-Wave Observatory (LIGO)](https://www.ligo.caltech.edu) was designed to open the field of gravitational-wave astrophysics through the direct detection of gravitational waves predicted by Einstein’s General Theory of Relativity.
-It comprises two widely-separated interferometers within the United States — one in Hanford, Washington and the other in Livingston, Louisiana — operated in unison to detect gravitational waves.
+It comprises two widely separated interferometers within the United States — one in Hanford, Washington and the other in Livingston, Louisiana — operated in unison to detect gravitational waves.
 Each of them has multi-kilometer-scale gravitational wave detectors that use laser